britslambs/DH110/Assignment 6/README.md

 ## Design Decisions

 ### Typeface
 I chose Lato because it is simple, elegant, and legible, the characteristics I wanted my app design to follow.
-However, after doing the typography variations,
+However, after doing the typography variations, I think Montagu Slab could also be a great option since it is a more friendly-looking font.
+Overall, I think Lato is a safe choice but I still would like to continue looking for fonts that have a balance of seriousness and friendliness.

 ### Color Scheme
+My color scheme is black, gray, and cream.
+I chose these colors because it has a good color contrast and allows for the text to be legible.
+In addition, since these colors are very calm and neutral, the user won't be visually overwhelmed and distracted from completing their desired tasks.

 ### Layout Grid
+My layour grid if 4 row and 5 column because I believe that the spacing between the features are at a distance that allows users to easily differentiate between various functions.